manufus/manufus/README.md

 Design Systems for CMMS UI: Applying UCD principles to mobile applications (Master Thesis)

-🎮 Fun Facts
+🎮 About me

 Committed & Curious: Always ready to learn and think in different ways

 Hobbies: Sports, motorcycle rides, and reading (including manga)

-Perspective: Empathetic, with a good sense of humor
+Personality: Empathetic, with a good sense of humor

 "The future is uncertain but promising."